Welcome to The Survival Mom!

 We didn’t have a bunker.
 We didn’t have drills to see how fast we could don gas masks and Tyvek suits, and we weren’t teaching our kids how to forage for edible insects.
 In fact, we were so much like every other family that one reporter said, “You seem so…happy and normal.”

 Why, thanks!
 I like to think of myself as just a very smart and very aware mom who will do whatever it takes to safeguard her family.
+This article on Vice explains a bit more about my prepping perspective.

 My blog is over 7 years old, with 1700 articles on just about every topic you can imagine.
 I usually write about: